Adobe-TCS/DoX-Installer-for-AEMaaCS/README.md

  ![modules.png](assets/modules.png)

+## Upgradng DoX module

+- Create a clone of your Cloud Manager&#39;s Git repository.
+- Open /dox/dox.installer/pom.xml file
+- Change <dox.version> property to the latest version of the XML DoX solution.

+NOTE: You can refer to /dox/dox.installer/pom.xml file in this repository to get the latest value of <dox.version> property

 ## [Optional] Overriding DoX OSGI Configurations

 This is an optional configuration, which is required only if you have existing OSGi configurations that you want to retain.
 In case you do not have any OSGi configurations to override, then you have an option of deleting the dox/dox.config.override folder.